nisayana/git-workflow-branching/README.md

 Now that we've created a new branch, which is our place to safely make changes, let's make some modifications to this branch.

 First, we're going to make changes in our `README.md` and save them.

-To confirm that changes have been made, we can always check by using `git status`.
+> **REMEMBER**: To confirm that changes have been made, we can always check by using `git status`.

 Now that the file has changed from its original state, we can _stage_ these changes, which tells Git that we want to keep track of changes to this file.

 !["git status"](https://curriculum-content.s3.amazonaws.com/prework/git-workflow/git%20status.gif)